yfme/codex-i18n/README.md

 codex --approval-mode full-auto "create the fanciest todo-list app"
 ```

-That’s it – Codex will scaffold a file, run it inside a sandbox, install any
+That's it – Codex will scaffold a file, run it inside a sandbox, install any
 missing dependencies, and show you the live result.
 Approve the changes and
-they’ll be committed to your working directory.
+they'll be committed to your working directory.

 ---